Conversation on Race

 McGregor currently has three areas of focus in regards to this work:

-• A continued educational effort with resources and local events shared monthly in the e-messenger
+• A continued educational effort with resources and local events shared monthly in the e-messenger and here on this site (see below)

 • A budgeted line-item dedicated to a scholarship for an underserved student at Irmo High School each year (additional generous donations have made multiple scholarships possible)

-• A partnered project with Pine Grove AME Church creating the Irmo Oral History Project
+• A partnered project with Pine Grove AME Church creating the Irmo Oral History Project (scroll down for more information)

 The Irmo Oral History Project